Alenia C-27J Spartan: Others

-In December 2011, the Royal Australian Air Force (RAAF) issued a Foreign Military Sales request for 10 C-27Js valued at US$950m to replace its retired DHC-4 Caribou fleet.
-Australia had opted for the C-27J over the rival EADS CASA C-295 following a RAAF evaluation, which had noted the C-27J's wider and taller cabin being compatible with the Australian Army's general purpose G-Wagen vehicle, and palletized goods.
+In December 2011, the Royal Australian Air Force (RAAF) issued a Foreign Military Sales request for 10 C-27Js valued at US$950M to replace its retired DHC-4 Caribou fleet.
+Australia opted for the C-27J over the rival EADS CASA C-295 following a RAAF evaluation, which had noted the C-27J's wider and taller cabin being compatible with the Australian Army's general purpose G-Wagen vehicle, and palletized goods.

 In December 2013, the first Australian C-27J performed its maiden flight.
-In December 2014, the RAAF began maintenance training on the type; delivery of the first two of the ten C-27Js on order was also formally accepted that month.
+In December 2014, the RAAF began maintenance training on the type.
+Delivery of the first two on order was accepted that month.
 The last aircraft for the RAAF was delivered in April 2018.
+In July 2021, the RAAF redefined the C-27J role removing its combat role due to its missile approach warning system.
+In April 2026, Australia's Minister for Defence Industry Pat Conroy announced that Australia would retire the aircraft due to high costs for their mission of logistics in the Pacific.

-On 6 July 2011, the Mexican Air Force signed a $200 million contract for four C-27Js and a multiyear support agreement for the fleet.
-The first aircraft was received two months later; all four were delivered by the end of 2012.
-Mexico's C-27Js are based at Santa Lucía Air Force Base Num 1 and operated by 302 Air Squadron alongside a number of C-130 Hercules.
+In July 2011, the Mexican Air Force signed a $200 million contract for four C-27Js and a multiyear support agreement for the fleet.
+All four were delivered by the end of 2012.
+Mexico's C-27Js are based at Santa Lucía Air Force Base Num 1 and operated by 302 Air Squadron, alongside a number of C-130 Hercules.

-In June 2013, the Peruvian Air Force was negotiating to acquire four C-27Js for $200 million; future purchases by Peru may increase the total to 12 Spartans.
+In June 2013, the Peruvian Air Force was negotiating to acquire four C-27Js for $200 million.
 The C-27J competed against the EADS CASA C-295, Antonov An-70, Antonov An-32, and C-130J.
-On 25 November 2013, Peru selected the C-27J; two aircraft and associated support were purchased in a 100 million-euro deal.
-On 27 March 2015, the first C-27J was formally accepted by the Peruvian Air Force; by this point a total of four C-27Js were on order for the service.
-The fourth aircraft was delivered on 5 December 2017 to Grupo Aéreo N°8.
+In November 2013, Peru selected the C-27J.
+Two aircraft and associated support were purchased in a 100 million-euro deal.
+In March 2015, the first C-27J was accepted by the Peruvian Air Force.
+By this point, four C-27Js were on order for the service.
+The fourth aircraft was delivered in December 2017 to Grupo Aéreo N°8.

 In June 2018, Kenya received an international loan for military aircraft and expansion including three C-27Js.

 In January 2021, the Slovenian government announced its interest in purchasing one C-27J for the Slovenian Air Force and Air Defence.
-On 17 November 2021, the Slovenian Ministry of Defense signed a contract for one C-27J to the Slovenian Army; it is to be delivered within one year and equipped with modules for transporting casualties, transporting cargo, and extinguishing forest fires.
+In November 2021, the Slovenian Ministry of Defense signed a contract for one C-27J to the Slovenian Army.
+It is to be delivered within one year and equipped with modules for transporting casualties, transporting cargo, and extinguishing forest fires.